 Amazon’s mission to eliminate wasteful packaging will roll out in 2019 with a fee on all items which are not certified.
-Zenpack created this Q&A to help sellers understand Amazon’s guidelines for certification and potential packaging solutions.
+We answered some common questions to help sellers understand Amazon’s guidelines for certification and potential packaging solutions.

 Frustration free packaging uses the minimum packaging required to protect and ship products.
 It is: